 The Ward datasets act as signposts to individual datasets that have data at ward level, with links to data such as population estimates, public health, and data visualisations on specific topics.
 As more datasets at ward level are added to Data Works, these links will be added too.
 As well as links to other datasets, the Ward datasets include reports on the demographic and Index of Multiple Deprivation (IMD) data relating to each ward, maps and a brief description of the ward topography:

-As Medium super output areas (MSOAs) and Lower super output areas (LSOAs) do not fit exactly into ward boundaries, The Office for National Statistics (ONS) have defined a best fit for each MSOA and LSOA.
+The Office for National Statistics has developed a number of small area geospatial statistical terms for reporting statistics of similar population sizes.
+These include Medium layer super output areas (MSOAs) and Lower layer super output areas (LSOAs).
+MSOAs and LSOAs do not fit exactly into ward boundaries, The Office for National Statistics (ONS) have defined a best fit for each MSOA and LSOA.
 For further details, plus the ONS reference E code for wards, MSOAs and LSOAs, see: Calderdale MSOAs, LSOAs, and COAs by Postcode.
 These are used in census and other statistical data.